-U.S. News & World Report ranks UT Knoxville forty-sixth among all public universities for 2013.
+U.S. News & World Report ranks UT Knoxville forty-seventh among all public universities for 2014.

 UT’s graduate and professional programs in supply chain management and logistics, nuclear engineering, and printmaking rank in the top 10 in U.S. News & World Report (2013).

 Kiplinger’s Personal Finance magazine called UT one of the best values among public colleges in its 2013 list based on affordability and academic quality.

 Forbes magazine listed UT in its 2012 edition of “America’s Best Colleges” based on the quality of education and student experiences and achievements.

 Forbes consistently ranks UT’s full-time MBA program as one of the best in the country.